 Remember when Chesky records were the rage?
 Does anybody in his right mind play that shit anymore?
 (A short anecdote: A good customer called me up one night years ago.
 He had just finished playing the Chesky Spain, and had pulled out his Shaded Dog original to compare.
 The sound was so much better he took his Chesky and, with great fanfare, not to mention satisfaction, ceremoniously dropped it in the trash can.
 He said, “Of course I could have sold it or traded it away, but nobody should have to listen to sound like that.”)

 Here are some of our reviews and commentaries concerning the many Heavy Vinyl pressings we’ve played over the years, well over 200 at this stage of the game.
 Feel free to pick your poison.

-One final note of honesty.
-Even as recently as the early 2000s we were still somewhat impressed with many of the better Heavy Vinyl pressings.
-If we had never made the progress we’ve worked so hard to make over the course of the last twenty plus years, perhaps we would find more merit in the Heavy Vinyl reissues so many audiophiles seem to prefer.
+Even as recently as the early 2000s, we were often impressed with many of the better Heavy Vinyl pressings.
+If we’d never made the progress we’ve worked so hard to make over the course of the last twenty or more years, perhaps we would find more merit in the Heavy Vinyl reissues so many audiophiles seem impressed by.

 We’ll never know of course; that’s a bell that can be unrung.
 We did the work, we can’t undo it, and the system that resulted from it is merciless in revealing the truth — that these newer pressings are second-rate at best and much more often than not third-rate or worse.

 Setting higher standards — no, being able to set higher standards — in our minds is a clear mark of progress.
-We know that many of our customers see things the same way.
+Judging by the hundreds of letters we’ve received, especially the ones comparing our records to their Heavy Vinyl and Half-Speed Mastered counterparts, we know that our customers see things the same way.